Chiramanasravani/Chiramanasravani/README.md

 # Hi there 👋 I'm Sravani Chiramana

-- 😄 welcome to my GitHub profile!.
+- 😄 Welcome to my GitHub profile!.
 I have completed my post graduation MBA in HR.
 I'm passionate about software development.

 - 👩‍💻 6 months of internship experience as a Python full-stack developer at codebook.